 Toxins and Cleanses are a Harmful Scam

 If you are looking for a product that removes “toxins” or trying to find a new way to cleanse your colon of the deadly “toxins” that are invading it.
-Then the advertisers and marketers have you in their evil grip. “toxins” aren’t real, the word “toxin” is is not a specific chemical that is found in your body.
-It is trendy buzzword that has been made popular by the advertisers and marketers of the companies that are trying to scare you into purchasing something that you don’t really need.
-These scare tactics work great on the susceptible people in our society and can even be harmful to those of us that have been duped into thinking that there are such things as detox cleanses, juice diets, diets that severely restrict calories, and other made-up remedies that can actually remove so-called “toxins” from our bodies.
+Then the advertisers and marketers have you in their evil grip.
+“Toxins” aren’t real, the word “toxin” is not a specific chemical that is found in your body.
+It is a trendy buzzword that has been made popular by the advertisers and marketers of the companies that are trying to scare you into purchasing something that you don’t really need.
+These scare tactics work great on the susceptible people in our society and can even be harmful to those of us that have been duped into thinking that there are such things as detox cleanses, juice diets, diets that severely restrict calories, and other made-up remedies that purportedly remove so-called “toxins” from our bodies.
 Thankfully, I am going to try and clear up these misconceptions.

 We have all seen the pitches; patches for the bottom of your feet that remove the “toxins”, magical elixirs, powders, or juices that supposedly absorb the “toxins” in your system or your blood.
 Feeling tired and bloated, yep, there is a cleanse for that.
 Poppycock.
 I do not know if it’s just me but when I see an infomercial for a product that claims amazing results, I immediately become suspicious of the claims that are advertised.
 Just like the snake oil salesman of the wild west and the “back page” ads of magazines.
 The false claims of the current marketing and advertising agents are no different when it comes to fleecing hardworking folks around the world out of their hard-earned money.